FemkeBatsleer/IBMBembix/README.md

 ## ABC
 - directory 'analyse field data': script (.Rmd) to calculate summary statistics: spatial pattern statistics and network analyses.
 Input are 'Distances field.txt' and 'Output field.txt'.
 'Summary_stats_field.txt' is the output of the analysis.
 - directory 'ABC analysis' contains the actual ABC analysis.
-It uses output files from 'IBM/analyse runs/Outputs' and 'ABC/analyse field data'
+It uses output files from 'IBM/analyse runs/Outputs' and 'ABC/analyse field data'.
+'ABC_Bembix_Final.Rmd' is the overall ABC analysis, 'Detailed_model_selection.Rmd' is the code to reproduce table 2 from the manuscript.